francislewis/house-hunting-helper/README.md

 Acknowledgements:
 - OpenRent Scraping modified from [TomHodson/uk_rentals_bot](https://github.com/TomHodson/uk_rentals_bot/tree/main) and [afiodorov/openrent](https://github.com/afiodorov/openrent)
-- SpareRoom Scraping modified from: [eonlight/roomfinder](hhttps://github.com/eonlight/roomfinder)
+- SpareRoom Scraping modified from: [eonlight/roomfinder](https://github.com/eonlight/roomfinder)

 To-Do:
 - add unit tests (can test with both valid/invalid api/json responses to ensure it's safe)
 - Add notifications (email/trello/slack etc.)
+- Some work is needed on consistent types/structure of values being written to the db, since they have to be consistent across platforms in order for the ranking to be effective

 Improvements:
 - Add RightMove: